GeoNode/documentation/start/quick/index.rst

 For deployment of GeoNode on a single server, the following are the *bare minimum* system requirements:

-* 8GB of RAM.
+* 8GB of RAM (16GB or more preferred for a production deployment).
-* 2.2GHz processor with 2 cores.
+* 2.2GHz processor with 4 cores.
 (Additional processing power may be required for multiple concurrent styling renderings)
-* 10 GB software disk usage.
+* 30 GB software disk usage (Reserved to OS and source code only).
-* Additional disk space for any data hosted with GeoNode and tiles cached with GeoWebCache.
+* Additional disk space for any data hosted with GeoNode, data stored on the DataBase and tiles cached with GeoWebCache.
-  For spatial data, cached tiles, and "scratch space" useful for administration, a decent baseline size for GeoNode deployments is between 50GB and 100GB.
+  For db, spatial data, cached tiles, and "scratch space" useful for administration, a decent baseline size for GeoNode deployments is between 50GB and 100GB.
 * 64-bit hardware **strongly** recommended.

 OSGEO Live CD